Mariano Guadalupe Vallejo: State politics

 Once the United States defeated Mexico in the war, Vallejo proved his allegiance to his new country by persuading wealthy Californios to accept American rule.
 An influential member of the state's Constitutional Convention, he was elected as a member of the first session of the State Senate in 1850.
 In 1843, he had been deeded title to Rancho Suscol.
 In 1850, he offered to donate 156 acre of that land to the new state government on which to build a capitol away from its cramped quarters in San Jose and also offered to pay for a considerable amount of the construction.
 The offer was accepted by the new state legislature and signed into law by Governor John McDougall, convening in Vallejo, as the new city was named, for the first time in 1851.
 However, construction lagged, and state bureaucrats were confronted with inadequate, leaky buildings and a soggy location.
 Within three years, the state legislature and newly elected Governor John Bigler had authorized the capital's relocation three more times, to Sacramento, Benicia and finally a permanent return to Sacramento.

+Relationship with Native Americans

+Vallejo, the city that was named after the General, was once home of the Coast Miwok as well as Suisunes and other Patwin Native American tribes.
+There are three confirmed Native American sites located in the rock outcrops in the hills above Blue Rock Springs Park.
+The California Archaeological Inventory has indicated that the three Indian sites are located on Sulphur Springs Mountain.

+General Vallejo is in the history books as a person who "fought for the rights of the Native Americans", but also one who would "go out on raids into Indian territory to bring back new workers".